gikonekos/PLAY3-Archive/README.md

 Although the project concerns a very niche system — a music driver for the **Sharp PC-E500 pocket computer** — documenting these details contributes to the preservation and understanding of historical pocket computer software.

 This project aims to preserve not only the software itself, but also the technical knowledge surrounding early pocket computer development.

 ---

+## Historical note

+The reconstruction documented in this repository is based on direct examination of the original magazine scans, assembler reconstruction using XASM, and byte-level comparison with the historical distributed binary.

+The goal of this archive is not only to preserve the software, but also to document the technical context of pocket computer software development in the early 1990s.

+---